pharmbio/robotlab/notes.md

     Teach pendant: the handheld tablet
     PolyScope: the handheld tablet user interface.
     TCP: tool center point, in our case a gripper.
+    Tool flange: the end point of the last joint where the tool is attached to
     URCap: a UR capability: a tool attached to the UR (we have a gripper)
     Robotiq: the company that made our gripper
     CB: ControlBox, the controller cabinet of the UR robot.